Terms and Conditions

 At Kaplan’s discretion, students may be required to book single room accommodation instead of twin room accommodation.

 Kaplan delivers adult courses (except for programs advertised as being for juniors or young learners).
 Therefore, students aged 16 and 17 are advised that they will be attending classes with students aged 18 and over.
-Under 18 year olds may be required to pay a guardian fee, provide custodianship documents, live in Kaplan-approved accommodation, book Kaplan’s airport transfer service (these are compulsory in Australia and New Zealand) and purchase Kaplan medical insurance.
+Under 18 year olds may be required to pay a guardian fee, provide custodianship documents, live in Kaplan- approved accommodation, book Kaplan’s airport transfer service both ways (these are compulsory in Australia and New Zealand), and purchase a medical insurance policy.
+Please note that under 18 year olds cannot study General or Vacation English in Australia and New Zealand.
 All students under 18 (under 19 for students attending our Vancouver location) must provide a signed Minor Authorisation form prior to arrival, and in Canada, students may need to provide a notarized Custodianship Declaration.

 Students’ arrangements with Kaplan are governed by the law of the country where the particular school attended is located.